 Aside from the areas of concern to the Commission's program, we recognize that derivative products and dealers cross product, regulatory, and international boundaries.
-For this reason, we strongly support interagency - and international - cooperation as a means of addressing areas of concern regarding derivative products.
+For this reason, we strongly support the CFTC report's emphasis on interagency -- and international -- cooperation as a means of addressing areas of concern regarding derivative products.
 Accordingly, the Commission and staff regularly meet with banking and futures regulators to discuss a broad range of structural and policy issues, including developments in, and various risks posed by, the derivatives market.
-These meetings provide the participants with a valuable opportunity to draw upon each agency's experience and expertise.
-The Working Group has been revived and is expressly dealing with the issue of derivative products.
+These meetings provide the participants with a valuable opportunity to draw upon each agency's experience and expensive.
+The CFTC report recommended the establishment of an interagency council to coordinate approaches to derivative products, and suggested that the Working group might serve this function.
+The Working Group was revived in early 1994 and is expressly dealing with the issue of derivative products.
 Over the past few months, the Working Group has held a number of meetings to discuss a broad range of structural and policy issues concerning OTC derivative markets.